shinetools/candidate-exercises/README.md

 ```

 - [ ] `mergeBy` should accept a function as first parameter (eg. `mergeBy('id', a, b) === mergeBy(obj => obj.id, a, b)`)
-- [ ] `mergeBy` should only use the predicate function or key for the first level of depth
+- [ ] `mergeBy` should only use the predicate function or key for the first level of depth (and use a regular concatenation for depth > 1)

 ```js
 mergeBy(